-Care homes are centre stage as a result of the Covid-19 pandemic and staff in care homes (CHs) are now receiving the attention they deserve albeit under dreadful circumstances.
+Care homes have taken centre stage as a result of the Covid-19 pandemic.
+To mark Carers’ Week, University of Edinburgh Research Fellows Dr Jo Hockley and Dr Julie Watson, and Anne Rees, Care Home Manager at Elder Homes in Edinburgh, write about staff in care homes finally receiving the attention they deserve, albeit under dreadful circumstances.

-Around 45% of all reported/suspected Clovid-19 deaths have occurred in this setting.
-As we move through this pandemic and beyond it will be important to consider how specialist palliative care and statutory services might offer more structured support to CHs in the future.
+Around 45 per cent of all reported/suspected Clovid-19 deaths have occurred in care homes.
+As we move through this pandemic and beyond it will be important to consider how specialist palliative care and statutory services might offer more structured support to care homes in the future.

-Caring for frail older people who are living and dying in CHs is not new for CH staff in both care homes with on-site nurses and those relying on community nurses.
+Caring for frail older people who are living and dying in care homes is not new for staff in both care homes with on-site nurses and those relying on community nurses.

-There has been a huge financial burden on CHs as a result of Covid-19.
-For example, NHS hospitals were supplied with PPE but CHs had to buy it.
-Also, employing agency staff at vast expense and not being able to admit new people to the CH for a number of weeks has meant that many CHs, who were barely making ends meet before the pandemic, are in danger of closing their doors.
+There has been a huge financial burden as a result of Covid-19.
+For example, NHS hospitals were supplied with PPE but care homes had to buy it.
+Also, employing agency staff at vast expense and not being able to admit new people for a number of weeks has meant that many care homes who were barely making ends meet before the pandemic, are in danger of closing their doors.
 If this happens it is likely to put pressure on already scant resources within specialist palliative care services and the community.

-We have been offering ‘online’ supportive reflection sessions in relation to death/dying for staff in a number of CHs affected by Covid-19.
-We have heard first-hand from staff caring for as many as five residents dying in as many days reaching to 14+ deaths over three weeks.
+We have been offering ‘online’ supportive reflection sessions in relation to death and dying for staff in a number of care homes affected by Covid-19.
+We have heard first-hand from staff caring for as many as five residents dying in as many days reaching to more than 14 deaths over three weeks.

 To deal with all of this alongside speaking with families unable to visit at such a distressing time has been traumatic and emotionally draining on the staff.

-Access to PPE appears to be improving along with access to end of life care medication such as morphine and midazolam, but the memories of residents who have died ‘gasping for breath’ over a matter of days despite medication with little access to oxygen/oxygen compressors lives on in the memory of many care support staff.
+Access to PPE appears to be improving along with access to end of life care medication such as morphine and midazolam, but the memories of residents who have died ‘gasping for breath’ over a matter of days despite medication with little access to oxygen or oxygen compressors lives on in the memory of many care support staff.

-Staff in CHs do not have a strong multi-disciplinary team as part of their service like hospices do – the majority of CHs (65+%) do not even have on-site nurses.
+Staff in care homes do not have a strong multi-disciplinary team as part of their service like hospices do – the majority (over 65 per cent) do not even have on-site nurses.
 Some care workers who haven’t had the support of on-site nurses have voiced considerable frustration and a sense of moral outrage at what they perceive as inadequate support from healthcare services – for example being unable to access on-site symptom assessment from doctors and nurses when residents are dying in pain and distress.

-Many hospices and their community palliative care teams, if they were not already involved, are becoming more active offering CHs a 24/7 telephone line for clinical consultation and starting ECHO sessions as a result of Covid-19 pandemic.
+Many hospices and their community palliative care teams, if they were not already involved, are becoming more active offering care homes a 24/7 telephone line for clinical consultation and starting ECHO sessions as a result of the pandemic.

-Heather Richardson CEO, St Christopher’s Hospice has found that the current pandemic has been the catalyst to re-build relationships with their local CHs.
-She says that clinical staff at the hospice have a renewed respect for the work in CHs and indeed for all that staff there are having to handle.
+Heather Richardson, CEO of St Christopher’s Hospice in south London has found that the current pandemic has been the catalyst to re-build relationships with local care homes.
+She says that clinical staff at the hospice have a renewed respect for the work in care homes and indeed for all that staff there are having to handle.

-Other hospices who were using the ECHO methodology to promote shared learning and create communities of practice with CHs pre-Covid, are using this platform to maintain relationships and develop new links with even more CHs.
+Other hospices who were using the ECHO methodology to promote shared learning and create communities of practice with care homes pre-Covid, are using this platform to maintain relationships and develop new links with even more of them.

 So what does the future hold?
-We believe the effect of multiple factors that CH staff have faced during this pandemic could have a long-lasting effect on the workforce and will require sensitive and structured support in the months to come.
-The role of CHs as de-facto hospices must be acknowledged.
-CHs should rightly be applauded as the other half of the NHS ‘rainbow’.
+We believe the effect of multiple factors that staff have faced during this pandemic could have a long-lasting effect on the workforce and will require sensitive and structured support in the months to come.
+The role of care homes as de-facto hospices must be acknowledged.
+They should rightly be applauded as the other half of the NHS ‘rainbow’.

 Thankfully, the initial wave of Covid-19 appears to be receding.
 We hope that any further wave will be met with a coordinated and structured response from specialist palliative care teams and the NHS so that in future we can ‘be present’ to support and work alongside caring for frail older adults living and dying in care homes.